+March 2011 Communication was added as an undergraduate major.
+September 2011 Married student apartments constructed in 1967 were renovated into Weber Hall.
+June 2012 The Commonwealth of Pennsylvania enacted legislation eliminating program approval requirements for some institutions, enabling LBC to add new degree programs at any level.
+August 2012 Teague Learning Commons was dedicated, a 40,000 square foot facility housing the Charles and Gloria Jones Library and an array of learning support services.
+August 2012 Partnership launched with Philadelphia Center for Urban Theological Studies January 2013 LBC acquired the academic programs of Capital Bible Seminary and absorbed the students of Washington Bible College, opening a site in Greenbelt, MD.
+April 2013 The Trust Performing Arts Center was opened in downtown Lancaster.
 August 2013 LBC partnered with OneLife, a gap year program, to offer our one year certificate within the parameters of their on-campus model.
 September 2013 Partnership launched with Memphis Center for Urban Theological Studies.
 February 2014 ABHE granted approval for PhD Biblical Studies and an additional location in Greenbelt, MD.
 September 2014 Business Administration was added as an undergraduate major.
 January 2015 Partnership formalized with Compassion International and Pastors Discipleship Network in Uganda.
 August 2015 A new Residence Hall was completed mirroring Peterson Hall, constructed in 2003.
 March 2016 The Charles Frey Academic Center was completed, a 49,475 square foot academic hub serving as the nerve center for our online efforts, housing six of our seven core academic departments, and providing additional technology and learning space for our undergraduate, masters, and doctoral students.
 Fall 2017 Reaffirmation of accreditation by MSCHE Spring 2018 Reaffirmation of accreditation by ABHE

-Dr. Peter W. Teague is the current president of Lancaster Bible College since 1999.
-Former presidents include: Dr. Gilbert A. Peterson (1979-1999), Dr. Stuart E. Lease (1961-1979), Dr. William J. Randolph (1953-1961), and Dr. Henry J. Heydt (1933-1953).
+Dr. Thomas L. Kiedis is the current president of Lancaster Bible College since 2020.
+Former presidents include: Dr. Peter W. Teague (1999-2020), Dr. Gilbert A. Peterson (1979-1999), Dr. Stuart E. Lease (1961-1979), Dr. William J. Randolph (1953-1961), and Dr. Henry J. Heydt (1933-1953).